dthaler/rats-endorsements-old/draft-dthaler-rats-endorsements.md

 ## CORIM

-{{corim}} specifies a format for multi-valued claims, where no single value is "current" compared to others.
+{{I-D.ietf-rats-corim}} specifies a format for multi-valued claims, where no single value is "current" compared to others.
 As such, CORIM is appropriate for desired state, but is not well suited to current state without duplicating the work of the EAT specification.